About Me

 Then in the Fall of 2018 I had the opportunity to join the Star Wars: Galaxy’s Edge Test & Adjust Project Team.

 On this team, we were still Attractions cast members, but for a ride that wasn’t even built yet.
-So we were helping the Imagineers test out the rides until they were perfect.

 I left Disney in 2019 just as the land was about to open and went into business for myself as a travel blogger and that’s what I’ve been doing ever since!